simplon-co/jquery-pomodoro/README.md

 ## Features:

-* Decide on the task at hand;
+* Choose the task to do;
 * Start the timer (25 minutes);
-* Work on the task until the timer rings and the note as done;
+* Work on the task until the timer rings and set it done;
 * Take a short break (5 minutes);
 * Every four _Pomodori_ take a break a little longer (15-20 minutes).